hasura/graphql-engine/graphql/manual/getting-started/index.rst

 Installation
 ************

-Hasura GraphQL engine can be installed on heroku or on your local machine.
+You can install Hasura GraphQL engine on Heroku or on your local machine using Docker.
 The easiest way to get the engine up and running is on Heroku free tier.

 .. image:: https://camo.githubusercontent.com/83b0e95b38892b49184e07ad572c94c8038323fb/68747470733a2f2f7777772e6865726f6b7563646e2e636f6d2f6465706c6f792f627574746f6e2e737667
     :alt: heroku_deploy_button